hyperledger-labs/splice/network-health/NETWORK_HEALTH.md

 not working.

 Looking for warnings and errors in the logs can often be a good first start.
-If this does not bring up anything useful, the best option is to check the CometBFT state directly:
+If this does not bring up anything useful, the best option is to check the CometBFT state directly (the following currently requires port-forwarding permissions, which only the CN engineering team has):

 ```
 kubectl get pods -n sv-1 -l cn-component=cometbft